The translation of this document is outdated.

 19) determine procedures for transactions with local

-government movable property, as well as procedures for accepting
+government movable property, and also procedures for accepting

 and managing gifts and bequests, and the taking on of loans,